Updated: Jun 18

 4. Bukit Ketumbar, Apek Hill

 Bukit Ketumbar located at Cheras Baru in Kuala Lumpur with the height of around 300 meters and distance around 1.4km to the top.
 Average hikers can reach the top within 1 or less!
+For a more challenging workout, head to Apek Hill, they are somewhat connected.

 You get a brilliant view of the city from the vantage point, but the prize of this hike is the opportunity to walk along with the wild boars which roam freely around the hills.

-The hike is rather direct, straight up to the peak with, a left or right option, the right being the more challenging option but both leads to the peak!
+If you keep on the main trails, the hike is rather direct, straight up to the peak with, a left or right option, the right being the more challenging option but both leads to the peak!

 If you take the right path, at the fork, take the right you can view the sweeping scenery of Cheras, Kuala Lumpur.

 Along the trail the boars may come up to you, don't get startled and don't go too close to them!
+However of late, wild board sightings has become far and apart.
+But the anticipation to meet the hogs on this hike is always high!

 At the peak, it is sort of an open air gym with more wild boars.
 It is really an interesting place, where the locals meet up and perform their regular morning walks.